Remmeauth/remme-core/docs/user-guide/cloud/digital-ocean.rst

 Step 4: login to droplet
 ========================

 Open a terminal on your PC.
-Visit the :doc:`/user-guide/troubleshooting` section to find instructions how to do this.
+Visit the :ref:`OpenTerminalThroubleshooting` troubleshooting section to find instructions how to do this.

 Type the following command to login to the droplet.
 Remember to change ``157.230.146.230`` to your server ``IP address``.